 Pay for Wi-Fi in Advance

-Airlines still have a long way to go when it comes to offering in-flight free or paid Wi-Fi.
-Air Canada is one of six airlines operating in North America that offers Gogo, an in-flight internet service provider.
-When a flight offers paid internet service, paying in advance can cut the cost by as much as half.
-As of 2016, only eight airlines, including Emirates and Air China, offer free Wi-Fi.
+Air Canada is one of six airlines operating in North America that offers in-flight internet service.
+When a flight offers paid internet, paying in advance can cut the cost by as much as half.
 Check online or call your airline in advance to find out if your flight will have Wi-Fi.
-Many international airports offer free or inexpensive internet access to travelers, which can be useful if you want to catch up on work while waiting to board your flight.

-If your airline doesn’t offer Wi-Fi, download any documents you need to access in advance.
-You can also plan to work on projects using the software loaded on your laptop – if it doesn’t need internet access – such as writing, updating spreadsheets, and data entry.
-When you’re still on the ground, charge up any devices you might need for work in-flight, such as your laptop, tablet, and smartphone.
+If your airline doesn’t offer Wi-Fi, download any documents you’ll need in advance.
+You can also plan to work on tasks using the software loaded on your laptop.
+These might include entering financial receipts in your accounting software, updating a database, or writing a blog post in your word processing program.
+While you’re still on the ground, charge up any devices you might need for work in-flight, such as your laptop, tablet, and smartphone.

 Plan Your In-Flight Work Schedule

-Checking in, going through security, and getting to your gate in time can be exhausting.
-Most people just want to relax once they settle into their airplane seats.
-Given these realities of travelling, it’s a good idea to plan your work in advance.
-You might be too tired to brainstorm how your company’s app upgrade will work, but some tasks can be accomplished in-flight with minimum effort, such as responding to emails and social media comments, reviewing and giving feedback on projects, and going over your sales pitch for an upcoming client meeting.
+It’s a good idea to plan your work in advance so you can relax once you settle into your seat.
+Choose tasks that can be accomplished in-flight with minimum effort, such as responding to emails and social media comments, reviewing and giving feedback on projects, and going over your sales pitch for an upcoming client meeting.